 EXERCISE + HEALING YOUR TVA & PELVIC FLOOR

-The healing process all depends on how your labor and recovery go – it’s unique to each person.
-There is so much that goes into the healing of the TVA (transverse abdominis- the deepest of our ab muscles) and pelvic floor, that’s is not often talked about in women’s postnatal health and when properly addressed fix many issues that are just tagged as “normal” for after having kids (incontinence, painful sex, pelvic pain, lower back pain, and stomach pooch -that’s not extra weight.)
-I honestly did not know about many repairs and potential issues that come with having a baby, until after my second baby I started experiencing pelvic pain that did not go away until after my third baby!
-About 6 months after having my third baby, I had heard a podcast about postpartum health with a pelvic floor therapist as the guest speaker, and from there I discovered her youtube channel.
+The healing process depends on how your labor and recovery go – it’s unique to each person.
+There is so much that goes into the healing of the TVA (transverse abdominis- the deepest of our ab muscles), and pelvic floor that’s is not often talked about in women’s postnatal health and, when properly addressed, fix many issues that are just tagged as “normal” for after having kids (incontinence, painful sex, pelvic pain, lower back pain, and stomach pooch -that’s not extra weight.)
+I honestly did not know about many repairs and potential issues with having a baby until after my second baby; I started experiencing pelvic pain that did not go away until after my third baby!
+About 6 months after having my third baby, I had heard a podcast about postpartum health with a pelvic floor therapist as the guest speaker, and from there, I discovered her youtube channel.
 I did her videos and the movements practiced were a great start with my pelvic floor healing.
 They made me realize I needed additional care, so I booked a few physical therapy sessions that resolved my overall recovery.